glott/FAST/README.md

 #### `ARR SCRAPE` Configuration Settings

 `FLIGHTAWARE_USER` and `FLIGHTAWARE_PASS` must be completed in the `DEP SCRAPE` section of the configuration file

+`NUM_ARR`: the number of IFR arr generated, may ultimately be slightly less than this value

 `INTERCEPT_ALT`: this is the lowest altitude that an aircraft will spawn at